Talha-Tariq/robust_webscraping/README.md

 ### Robust web surfing with Selenium
 The Notebook named 'robust_selenium' can help you better understand how to surf the web with rotating proxies using selenium.
 This Notebook is built on top of the 'scraping_proxies' Notebook.

+### Robust downloading with Requests
+The Notebook named 'robust_requests' can help you better understand how to download webpages with rotating proxies using requests.
+This Notebook is built on top of the 'scraping_proxies' Notebook.